-Additionally, SAS CEO Jim Goodnight is among the signatories of the CEO Action for Diversity and Inclusion, a pledge to advance diversity and inclusion in the workplace.
+SAS CEO Jim Goodnight is among the signatories of the CEO Action for Diversity and Inclusion, a pledge to advance diversity and inclusion in the workplace.
 Some examples of how SAS promotes diversity and inclusion:

-- STEM-related events including SAS HBCU STEM Connect with historically black colleges and universities, STEM Career Showcase for students with disabilities, SAS Military Networking Event, and Triangle STEM Goes Red introducing nearly 100 middle school girls to the field.
+- STEM-related events including SAS HBCU STEM Connect with Historically Black Colleges and Universities, STEM Career Showcase for students with disabilities, SAS Military Networking Event, and Triangle STEM Goes Red introducing nearly 100 middle school girls to the field.

 - Numerous partnerships that promote diversity and inclusion in the field of analytics, statistics and computer science.

 In addition to recruiting and cultivating a multidimensional workforce, SAS is focused on helping to create a pipeline of future talent, representing a diverse population through the SAS Student Series, scholarship programs and free resources for military veterans and spouses.
 With the widening skills gap, specifically in STEM-related areas, companies struggle to find qualified and diverse candidates for technical roles.
-SAS strongly advocates for early education and leveling the playing field for all children to be afforded the same opportunities to learn.
+SAS strongly advocates for early education and leveling the playing field for all students to be afforded the same opportunities to learn.
 This includes helping to eliminate unintended inequities in education that start as early as preschool.

 Learn more about how SAS promotes diversity and inclusion.